Attend an info meeting

 How long does it take to get licensed?

 The length of time it takes to become a licensed foster family can vary significantly depending on the licensing agency and region.
-Your local Child Bridge foster care specialist can provide an estimated timeline for your region of the state.
+Your local Child Bridge Foster Care Advocate can provide an estimated timeline for your region of the state.

 What if I want to adopt?